 Section ld.
 Condition Is the Project Compliant with this Condition Evidence/Comments All VM-1 Environmental Rehabilitation Plans will be prepared to further detail rehabilitation requirements in each Precinct, and will be developed in accordance with, and to achieve the objectives and performance indicators outlined in the Vegetation Management and Rehabilitation Plan.
 Environmental Rehabilitation Plans will be prepared prior to commencement of subdivision works in each precinct.
 Compliant The requirement to prepare and implement an Environmental Rehabilitation Plan for each Precinct is secured in the State Reconfiguration of a Lot approval.
 Environmental Rehabilitation Plans are required to be prepared in accordance with, and to achieve the objectives and performance indicators outlined in, the Vegetation Management and Rehabilitation Plan.
 In accordance with the requirements of the Approved Environmental Protection Plan and Conservation Infrastructure Agreement, implementation of each Precinct Environmental Rehabilitation Plan must commence within 12 months of registration of the first plan of subdivision and is to reach On Maintenance within 2 years after the registration of the final Plan of Subdivision for the last Precinct identified in the HMU Precinct Stage.
-A summary of Environmental Rehabilitation Plans in effect during the reporting period are outlined below.
-Precinct 2 (Stage 2) The Precinct 2 Environmental Rehabilitation Plan was approved by Economic Development Queensland on 27 May 2016.
+Precinct 2 The Precinct 2 Environmental Rehabilitation Plan was approved by Economic Development Queensland on 27 May 2016.
 Civil subdivision works commenced in Precinct 2 on 18 May 2016.
-The first plan of subdivision was registered on 12 October 2016 and were completed in 2021.
+The first plan of subdivision was registered on 12 October 2016.
+Civil subdivision works are continuing.